Inspector-general of police: Nigeria

-An Inspector-General of Police heads the Nigeria Police Force.
+An inspector-general of police heads the Nigeria Police Force.

 Pakistan

-In Pakistan, the inspector general of police heads the police force of a province.
-The IGP is appointed at Grade BS 22/21.
-The inspector general of police (IGP) is a Police Service of Pakistan officer, appointed by the federal government with consent of provincial chief minister.
-The rank insignia is the national emblem or one pip above a crossed sword and baton worn on shoulder flashes.
+In Pakistan, Inspector Generals of Police head the police force of a province and are appointed at BPS-22, the highest civil service grade.
+IGsP are Police Service of Pakistan officers, appointed by the federal government with consent of respective provincial governments.
+Rank insignia is the national emblem above a crossed sword and baton worn on shoulder flashes.